kanzure/python-vaults/README.md

 ```
 from experiment import *
-json_content = json.loads(
 fd = open("output-auto.txt", "r")
 json_content = fd.read()
 transactions_data = json.loads(json_content)
 initial_planned_transaction = from_dict(transactions_data)
 ```

-But it is probably simpler to do something like:
+But it is probably simpler to do a one-liner like:

 ```
 from experiment import *; initial_tx = from_dict(json.loads(open("output-auto.txt", "r").read()));